johnpower493/Slack-SQL-Cockpit-Local-LLM/DEPLOYMENT.md

 - [ ] Monitoring is active

 ### 🎉 **Success!**
-Your Data Distillery Slack SQL Cockpit Release 1 is now deployed and ready for production use!
+Your CircularQuery Release 1 is now deployed and ready for production use!

 ---